 What does it cost?

-Post registration is only $10 monthly.
+There is an initial fee that goes to Learning For Life.
+After there are post monthly dues of $5.00.
 Uniforms are purchased by the Explorer, but equipment is provided by the Police Department.
 Some Explorers opt to purchase additional equipment such as flashlights, boots, and leather gear.
 Sponsors and fundraising help cover most travel expenses for state and national conferences and events.

 Is it all work?